JetBrains/intellij-sdk-docs/basics/persisting_state_of_components.md

 ## Using PropertiesComponent for Simple Non-Roamable Persistence

 If the plugin needs to persist just a few simple values, the easiest way to do so is to use the [`com.intellij.ide.util.PropertiesComponent`](upsource:///platform/core-api/src/com/intellij/ide/util/PropertiesComponent.java) service.
-It can save both application-level values and project-level values (stored in the workspace file).
+It can save both application-level values and project-level values in the workspace file.
 Roaming is disabled for `PropertiesComponent`, so use it only for temporary, non-roamable properties.

 Use the `PropertiesComponent.getInstance()` method for storing application-level values, and the `PropertiesComponent.getInstance(Project)` method for storing project-level values.